Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Transferable Skill Set Development: Investing time to develop capabilities required by other related fields.
+- Transferable Skills Set Development: investing time in developing the skills required by other related fields.

 Negativity

-- Pay attention to sustainability: Look at how you can contribute to sustainability through your work.
+- Be aware of sustainability: Look at how you can contribute to sustainability through your work.

 Overcommitting Workload